SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: Experiments

-\textbf{Limitations.} The effectiveness of ClassContrast heavily depends on the quality and relevance of the landmarks used to define the contextual embeddings.
-If these are not representative of the actual data distributions, the model's performance could be adversely affected.
-Moreover, the computational overhead associated with generating and processing these enhanced embeddings might be prohibitive for extremely large graphs or datasets with high-dimensional features.
+\paragraph{Limitations.} A limitation of SCNode lies in its reliance on the quality and relevance of the landmarks used to define the contextual embeddings.
+If these landmarks fail to adequately represent the underlying data distributions, the model's performance may suffer.
+However, this issue could be mitigated by leveraging multiple landmarks or employing contrastive learning in an unsupervised setting to optimize landmark selection.
+We aim to address this limitation in future work.